RosettaCommons/documentation/build_documentation/Build-Documentation.md

 `       scons bin      `

-Build and install executables in bin/ directory if current working directory is a sub-directory mini. -D options tells scons to iteratively search towards the root for SConstruct file.
+Build and install executables in bin/ directory if current working directory is a sub-directory of source. -D options tells scons to iteratively search towards the root for SConstruct file.
 The \# sign is an alias for the top build directory.

 `       scons -D #bin      `